sisodia-a/tbd_marketstructure/README.md

 If you find this work useful, please use the following citation information in plaintext or BibTeX format:

 Sisodia, A, Kumar, V and Burnap, A (2024).
 Market Structure Mapping with Visual Characteristics.
-Marketing Science (under review).
+To be submitted.

 ```
 @article{sisodia2024marketstructure,